nikulp97/ReadingList/README.md

 - Write test cases!
 Need to practice more with Jest and other frameworks in the future.
 - Discovering new technologies that help capture user input in a CLI application.
 This project really helped me practice my documentation and research skills.
+- Need to advance my knowledge on how test cases would be more compatible with Inquirer Prompt.

 # Future Improvements